 What’s a pregnant woman to do?

-- Because it’s impossible to “prove a negative,” opponents of alcohol can forever say that “no safe limit on consumption has been proven”
+- It’s not possible to “prove a negative.”
+So opponents of drinking can forever say that “no safe limit on consumption has been proven.”

 - There appears to be no evidence that drinking in moderation by pregnant women has ever caused Fetal Alcohol Syndrome (FAS).
-Nor that it has otherwise harmed a single baby.
-The burden of proof lies on those who contend that such drinking is harmful.
-However, they have not been able to do so.
+The burden of proof lies on those who say that it’s harmful.
+But, they have not been able to do so.

-- Women who choose to drink in moderation while pregnant can do so with knowledge that their decision is consistent with scientific evidence.
+- Women who choose to drink in moderation while pregnant are consistent with scientific facts.

-- However, there is always the possibility that some unidentified harm to a baby might result from drinking during pregnancy.
+- There is the remote possibility that some unknown harm might result from drinking to the fetus.

-- Given the above possibility, even if remote, the very safest choice for an expectant mother’s fetus would be to abstain.
+- Given this possibility, even if remote, the very safest choice would be to abstain.

-Women who are pregnant or plan to become pregnant should discuss the matter with their own doctor.
+Women who are pregnant or plan to become pregnant should discuss the matter with their doctor.